Arsnumeralis/WeatherAPI-Test/README.md

 1. Flask (Python library) for webhosting.
 2. Selenium (Python library) for test automation and web scraping.
 3. VSCode Thunderclient for manually calling APIs.

+Future implementation of unittest framework should made test output more user-friendly.